swetharp6/practice/README.md

-# practice
+# Practice

-this repository is created as part of the internal training
+this is the first repository

+## Initial Commit

+Readme File